sparkfabrik/company-playbook/content/resources/training-resources.md

 #### Drupalize.me

-On Drupalize.me you can build up a strong understanting on Drupal CMS, following extensive training paths that will guide you from the basics to the more advenced topics.
+On Drupalize.me you can build up a strong understanding on Drupal CMS, following extensive training paths that will guide you from the basics to the more advenced topics.

 Those resources are available to PHP developers who needs to understand how Drupal works as well as to Drupal developers who need to dig deeper into specific parts of the framework.